tanfwong/sdr_notes/_sources/ch11/duplex.md

   the center frequencies of the forward and feedback bands need to be separated by more than 40 MHz plus the larger of the bandwidths of the forward and feedback signals.
-The band separation often needs to be larger due to strong sidelobs that may also present in the self interference signal due to amplifier nonlinearities.
+The band separation often needs to be larger due to strong sidelobes that may also present in the self interference signal due to amplifier nonlinearities.
 * If the above frequency band separation requirement is satisfied, full-duplex operations can be supported and hence the ARQ protocols